kevin-fang/Dress-Assistant/README.md

 > Make sure the board is set to: Arduino/Genuino MKR1000
 > Make sure the port is set to: /dev/cu.usbmodem1451 (Arduino/Genuino MKR 1000)

-Upload the code to the arduino, and open the Serial monitor to obtain the IP address of your MKR1000.
+> Upload the code to the arduino
+> open the Serial monitor to obtain the IP address of your MKR1000.
-It will take a while to get the IP address if the connection is not fast.
+> It will take a while to get the IP address if the connection is not fast.

 ## Setup Patient's View
-navigate to the directory: Dress-Assistant/Dress-App open the terminal change install.command and run.command to execuatable files to support one-click installation:
+> navigate to the directory: Dress-Assistant/Dress-App
+> open the terminal under this directory
+> change install.command and run.command to execuatable files to support one-click installation

 	chmod +x install.command
 	chmod +x run.command

-click install.command to install all packages
+> click install.command to install all packages.
-Google "what is my IP" and copy the local IP
+> To get the IPv4 local IP: Open System Preferences.
+> Open network and click advanced setting
+> Click ICP/IP and obtain IPv4 Address

-It is a requirement for caregiver's computer and patient's computer to send messages in a local network.
+It is a requirement for caregiver's computer and patient's computer to send messages in a local network using IPv4 address.

-click run.command, input local IP, and run the server open <LocalIP>:3000/patient in firefox
+> click run.command, input the IPv4 local IP, and run the server
+> open <LocalIP>:3000/patient in firefox

 ## Setup Caregiver's View
 Then we should setup caregiver's computer:

-> Cake sure caregiver's computer is in the same network with the patient's computer.
+> Make sure caregiver's computer is in the same network with the patient's computer.
-> Cavigate the browser and open  <LocalIP>:3000 in firefox
+> Open the browser and open <LocalIP>:3000 in firefox
-> Copy IP adress of your MKR1000 to the input box on the top-left corner Click Set.
+> Copy IP adress of arduino serial port monitor to the input box on the top-left corner
+> Click Set.

-Caregiver should be able to the change light by clicking the button navbar and deliver instructions by clicking the build-in instruciton on the left.
+Caregiver should be able to the change light by clicking the button navbar and deliver instructions by clicking the build-in instruction on the left .The timestamp of button click and instruciton click will be recorded on the log file.

 Caregiver can save notes and advices on caregiver's view.

 # Todo:
 1. One-click installation: compiled Arduino code, installed package and pre-configed IP address of your MKR1000 and local IP Address.
 2. Use nodeJS/python to control the microphone.
-3. append data to the logfile.
-4. collect user case and feedback.
+3. Conduct user study and collect user's feedback.

 # License:
 License Under the MIT licenses